-NATUR E Include Include a brief description of the impact of the environmental parameter being assessed in the context of the p project.
-This criterion includes a brief written statement of the environmental aspect being impacte ed upon by a particular action or a ctivity.
-The Na ture of the Impact is the possible destruction of fossil heritage GEOGF RAPHICAL EXTENT This is defined as the area over which the e impact will be experienced.
+Include a brief description of the impact of environmental parameter being assessed in the context of the project.
+This criterion includes a brief written statement of the environmental aspect being impacted upon by a particular action or activity.

+and project.
+This district morades a short whiteh district of the chivilent adject somig impacted upon by a particular action or activity.
+The Nat ture of the Impact is the possible destruction of fossil heritage GEOGR RAPHICAL EXTENT This is o defined as the area over which the e impact will be experienced.
 1 Site The impact will only affect the site.
 2 Local/district Will affect the local area or district.
 3 Province/region Will affect the entire province or region.
 4 International and National Will affect the entire country.
-PROBA BILITY This de scribes the chance of occurrence of an impact.
+PROBA PROBABILITY This des This describes the chance of occurrence of an impact.
 1 Unlikely The chance of the impact occurring is extremely low (Less than a 25% chance of occurrence).
 2 Possible The impact may occur (Between a 25% to 50% chance of occurrence).
-3 Probable The impact will likely occur (Between a 50% to 75% chance of occurrence).
-4 Definite Impact will certainly occur (Greater than a 75% chance of occurrence).
-DURAT DURATION This de This describes the duration of the impacts.
-Duration indicates the lifetime of the impact as a result of the prop the proposed activity.
-1 Short term The impact will either disappear with mitigation or will be mitigated through natural processes in a span shorter than the construction phase $(0 - 1 \text{ year})$, or the impact will last for the period of a relatively short construction period, and a limited recovery time after construction, thereafter it will be entirely negated $(0 - 2 \text{ years})$.